Sunday, December 30, 2007

 1. Don't go to a party hungry.

 Stay an arm's length away from the buffet table, says Jackson.
 You'll be less tempted to mindlessly nosh while you're mingling if you back up a step or two.
 And when you're finished eating, ditch your empty plate—it screams for second helpings.
-Instead, grab a glass of club soda so you'll have something to do with your hands while you talk.
+Instead, grab a glass of club soda so you'll have something to do with your hands while you talk.5.
+Add it up.

 Alcohol, which tends to flow freely during the holidays, packs a double whammy.
 It's chock-full of calories, and it lowers our inhibitions, making us dive into dishes that we'd have a fighting chance at resisting if we were sober.
 Try following every drink with seltzer or diet soda, Heller suggests.
-"You'll save yourself extra calories, a hangover and embarrassment at the office the next day."
+"You'll save yourself extra calories, a hangover and embarrassment at the office the next day."7.
+Get moving.

 Sure you have a shopping list to plod through, but that's even more reason to hit the gym.
 After a half-hour on the treadmill, your mother-in-law's impending visit and the holiday cards you have to mail won't seem quite so overwhelming.
 "If there's ever a time to exercise, it's during the holidays," says Jackson.
 "It's one of the most stressful periods of the year!"